5argon/NotchSolution/Documentation~/index.md

 - **You want to just donate directly to me** : I have [PayPal.me](http://paypal.me/5argon) and [Ko-fi](https://ko-fi.com/5argon) set up.

 Sincerely, thank you! - Sirawat Pitaksarit / 5argon

-## Requirements

-- Minimum Unity version 2019.1, supports `safeArea` based components.
-Components that uses `cutouts` do nothing.
-- Unity version 2019.2+, additionally supports `cutouts` based components.
-(None yet, in developement.)
-- Unity version 2019.3+, additionally supports [integration with Device Simulator](simulator/device-simulator.md).
-- Your game's Android player has to use high enough Android version to report useful `safeArea`/`cutouts` information to Unity.
-Otherwise the components will not help avoiding the notches.

 ## Getting started